Crime in Suriname: Robbery

 Robbery, including thefts of backpacks and purses, pickpocketing, theft of jewelry (especially necklaces), and cell phones are regular occurrences.
 These incidents often occur in those areas frequented by foreigners.
 Tourist areas are common targets for thieves and muggers who often rob victims of their possessions during the hours of darkness.
 Residential burglaries are an issue.

 There have been reports of tourists and foreigners being robbed while traveling in the countryside, and occasional reports of bandits on rural roads.
 There have been reports of attacks against fishing boats in and around the waters of Suriname.

 By location

 Paramaribo

 While some areas of Paramaribo are safer than others, there are no areas that can be considered completely safe.
-Criminals move without restriction into and out of neighborhoods where expatriates live, often utilizing scooters or motorcycles to evade police.
+Criminals move without restriction into and out of neighborhoods where immigrants live, often utilizing scooters or motorcycles to evade police.
 The Paramaribo Central area and the Palmentuin (Palm Garden) area are known to be less than safe after dark.
 Pick pocketing and robbery are increasingly common in the major business and shopping districts in Paramaribo.

 There were a dozen murders of homeless men in Paramaribo between 2006 and 2014, with some of the killings appearing to be ritualistic.